usnistgov/ARIAC/docs/getting_started/updates.md

 ## Release 2023, Jan 23 -- Beta Version

 - This is the beta release of the software.
 This release contains the basic structure of the software and is missing some features that were highlighted during the launch telecon.
 These features will be added in the final release.
-- A list of the features that are not currently supported is provided as follows:
+- A list of the features that are currently in progress is provided below:
+  - The graphical user interface to generate trial configuration files.
   - Assembly tasks.
   - Combined tasks.
   - Faulty gripper challenge.